PowerCodersOrg/powercoders.org/site/content/city/career-day-zurich.md

   Are you an IT company or do you have an IT department in the Deutschschweiz? \

-  We are looking for companies who would be willing to potentially offer internships or apprenticeships for our Powercoders graduates from January 2021 on.
+  We are looking for companies who would be willing to potentially offer internships or apprenticeships for our Powercoders graduates from August/September 2021 on.

   **Are you interested?
 Then join our next Career Day and get an idea of our IT